-Susanna Clarke's brilliant first novel is an utterly compelling epic tale of nineteenth-century England and the two very different magicians who, as teacher and pupil and then as rivals, emerge to change its history.
-Sold in 21 languages, with a major motion picture from New Line on the way, Jonathan Strange & Mr Norrell is a tour de force that has captured the imagination of readers worldwide.
+Susanna Clarke's brilliant first novel is an utterly compelling epic tale of nineteenth-century England and the two magicians who, first as teacher and pupil and then as rivals, emerge to change its history.

 About the Author

 Susanna Clarke was born in Nottingham, England, in 1959, the eldest daughter of a Methodist minister.
 She was educated at St Hilda's College, Oxford, and has worked in various areas of nonfiction publishing.
-She has published a number of short stories and novellas in American anthologies, including "Mr Simonelli, or the Fairy Widower," which was shortlisted for a World Fantasy Award in 2001.
-Susanna lives in Cambridge with her partner, the novelist and reviewer Colin Greenland.
+She has published a number of short stories and novellas in American anthologies, as well as her own most recent collection of short stories entitled "The Ladies of Grace Adieu, and Other Stories."

-"An instant classic, one of the finest fantasies ever written."
+"An instant classic, one of the finest fantasies ever written." - Kirkus Reviews, starred review